satnet-project/protocol/README.md

 You will need root privileges.

+2. For uninstall the dependencies and the satnet daemon run:

+`./setup.sh -uninstall`

 #### Dependencies

 Before starting the script should be activate the corresponding virtualenv to satisfy the required dependencies.